bodkan/cesky-krumlov-2025/README.md

 The goal of every exercise in the activity is to write a self-contained script in R using the _slendr_ R package (one script for each exercise).
-I recommend that everyone works in RStudio, but this is mostly for convenience.
-As long as the students can make figures in R, they can you whatever method of programming that they are accustomed to.

 It's quite likely you haven't worked with _slendr_ before and that's quite alright, there's no reason to panic. :) Although some of the exercises can get